khwoat/Tia_Maze_Genetic_Edition/README.md

 ```

 ## Project status
-The game is stop to develop completely.
+The project is stop to develop completely.